mtumilowicz/rust-rocket-workshop/README.txt

                  // s1 needs 12 bytes of storage and s2 needs 15
                 ```
         * always in its borrowed form: `&str`
-            * size of a &str value at compile time: it’s twice the length of a usize (address of str and its length)
-* rule of thumb
-    * use String if you need owned string data (like passing strings to other threads, or building them at runtime)
-    * use &str if you only need a view of a string
-    * functions arguments
-        * pass &str if function does something with a string without needing to stash it away somewhere
-        * pass `String` if function modifies or needs to store it for later
 * formatting macros
     * `format!` builds `Strings`
     * `println!` writes to the standard output